 The Howey Test is an important step in protecting investors.
 Once an investment is deemed a security, it must follow a process—and undergo increased scrutiny—that ultimately helps regulate the sale of such investments.

-Most recently, the Howey Test has been discussed in conversations around cryptocurrency and digital assets, in determining whether this new technology can be considered a security.
+Most recently, the howey test has been discussed in conversations around cryptocurrency and digital assets, in determining whether this new digital asset class can be considered a security.

 What Is the Howey Test?